David A. Clarke School of Law: Curriculum

-UDC Law requires more hands-on work in a clinical setting – on real cases on behalf of low-income people and the public interest – than any other U.S. law school.
 The school requires full-time first year students to take courses on Civil Procedure, Contracts, Criminal Law, Criminal Procedure, Law & Justice, Lawyering Process, and Torts.
 Upper-division full-time students are required to take clinical courses and courses on Constitutional Law, Evidence, Moot Court, Professional Responsibility, and Property.

 Degrees offered

 UDC Law students can earn their J.D. in three years as full-time students or in four years as part-time students.
 The school also offers a two-year LL.M. program with concentrations in Clinical Education, Social Justice, and Systems Change.

 Faculty

-The school had 28 full-time faculty and three part-time/visiting faculty, including Antioch founder Edgar S. Cahn, as of Spring 2018.
+The school had 25 full-time faculty and 31 part-time/visiting faculty as of 2023.

 Experiential learning

-Each first-year UDC Law student provides a minimum of 40 hours of community service with a DC non-profit or government agency as part of the Law and Justice course.
-After completion of the first year, all UDC Law students are eligible for a paid Summer Public Interest Fellowship.
-UDC Law also has an Externship Program, allowing students to earn academic credit for closely supervised law-related work done in conjunction with the School of Law's Externship Course.
+Each first-year UDC Law student is required to perform a minimum of 40 hours of community service with a DC non-profit or government agency as part of the Community Service Law and Justice course.
+After completion of the first year, all UDC Law students are eligible for paid summer public interest fellowships.
+UDC Law also has an externship program that allows students to earn academic credit for closely supervised law-related work done in conjunction with the UDC Law's Externship Course.
 In addition, UDC Law has a service-learning program that facilitates law student, staff and faculty service at family detention centers in Texas and elsewhere.

-However, the heart of UDC Law's experiential program are its legal clinics, and all upper-division students to take two clinical classes.
+However, the heart of UDC Law's experiential program is its legal clinics, and all upper-division students are required to take two clinical classes.

 The school offers the following clinics: